RBS avoids break-up with 38 billion pounds 'internal bad bank'

 RBS said it now planned to hold a core capital ratio of about 11 percent by the end of 2015 and 12 percent a year later, which is 3 percentage points above its current position.

 It now plans a partial IPO of Citizens in 2014 and a full sale by the end of 2016.

 McEwan will publish the findings of a full strategic review of the bank next February.
-That will consider the future of its customer-facing business, IT and the bank's overall structure.
+That will consider the future of its customer-facing business, IT, and the bank's overall structure.
 McEwan declined to say if it would lead to job cuts.

 RBS said it was co-operating with various governments and regulators investigating foreign-exchange trading activities by several banks and is reviewing communications and procedures "relating to certain currency exchange benchmark rates as well as foreign exchange trading activity".

-RBS set aside a further 250 million pounds for claims for the mis-selling of payment protection insurance, taking its total charge so far to 2.6 billion.
+The bank set aside a further 250 million pounds for claims for the mis-selling of payment protection insurance, taking its total charge so far to 2.6 billion.